pixeleate/algorithms-javascript/README.md

 ## Algorithms and HackerRank solutions written with Javascript ES6

-some useful algorithms, most of them used by the big guys (Google, Amazon, Facebook) on their interview process.
+Some useful algorithms, most of them used by the big guys (Google, Amazon, Facebook) on their interview process.

 - [ ] Find the nth element in a Fibonacci series.
 - [ ] Given an array of numbers an a target value, find the 2 element that can sum the target value.